jeremyjs/mod-spec/README.md

 Mathematics in programming has one primary tradeoff.
 Either the use case prefers accuracy / precision and is willing to trade off performance, or the use case prefers performance and is willing to trade off accuracy / precision.
 In the rare case the use case is not willing to trade off either, prefer accuracy / precision over performance.

-There are four Number Types: Integer, Rational, Decimal, and [Binary Floating Point](https://en.wikipedia.org/wiki/IEEE_754)
+The language has four Number Types: Integer, Rational, Decimal, and [Binary Floating Point](https://en.wikipedia.org/wiki/IEEE_754)

 These types are inferred by default but may be explicitly ascribed to Literal Values to enforce accuracy / precision or performance requirements.